-Brooklyn Mack is to perform at the 50th Anniversary Celebration - Closing Ceremony at the Varna International Ballet Completion.
+Brooklyn Mack performed at the 50th Anniversary Celebration - Closing Ceremony at the Varna International Ballet Completion.

 Brooklyn Mack of Elgin and former student of Radenko Pavlovich, director of the Columbia Classical Ballet, was picked as one of "2012 25 to Watch" by Dance magazine.